hydure/blessed-charlotte/README.md

 ### How to Install

-Once deployed onto the Chrome Web Store, visit the Chrome Web Store at https://chrome.google.com/webstore/category/extensions .
-Then search for Charlotte's Web Scraper.
+Once deployed onto the Chrome Web Store, visit the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions).
+Then search for Charlotte Web Scraper.
 Once you find it, click the "+ Add to Chrome" button.

 You can build from source by going to the repository using this link: https://github.com/dominionenterprises/blessed-charlotte and clone the repository on your computer.